ZangenehTr/replit_meta_lingua/replit.md

 Preferred communication style: Simple, everyday language.
 Work sessions: User prefers to have work logged so they can resume from where we left off.
 Critical issue: Translation system has severe regression problems - translations that previously worked keep breaking.
 Must ensure all Persian translations are maintained and never regress.
-Recent session (2025-01-07): Added comprehensive teacherPayments translations (90+ keys) to admin.json.
-Fixed missing "loading" and "allTeachers" translations in common.json.
-Improved Persian typography with better font families (Vazirmatn primary), enhanced line-height (1.8) and letter-spacing (0.02em) for better readability.
+Recent session (2025-01-07):
+- Added comprehensive teacherPayments translations (90+ keys) to admin.json
+- Fixed missing "loading" and "allTeachers" translations in common.json
+- Improved Persian typography with better font families (Vazirmatn primary), enhanced line-height (1.8) and letter-spacing (0.02em) for better readability
+- Fixed all TypeScript errors in teacher-payments.tsx by adding proper type assertions for TeacherPayment[] and TeacherSession[] arrays
+- Added additional missing translations including "id", "teacherName", "payslipDetails", "completeBreakdown", "noPhoto", "teacher", "period", "paymentStatus", "totalSessions", "totalHours", "hourlyRate", "hours", "callernSessions", "noPaymentsFound", "calculateForPeriod", and "calculating"
+- Resolved HTMLElement style property type errors by properly casting nextElementSibling to HTMLElement

 ## Test Accounts
 All 7 roles have test accounts with the following credentials: